praekeltfoundation/docker-django-bootstrap/README.md

 By default, the [`django-entrypoint.sh`](django-entrypoint.sh) script is run when the container is started.
 This script runs a once-off `django-admin migrate` to update the database schemas and then launches `nginx` and `gunicorn` to run the application.

 The script also allows you to create a Django super user account if needed.
 Setting the `SUPERUSER_PASSWORD` environment variable will result in a Django superuser account being made with the `admin` username.
 This will only happen if no `admin` user exists.

+By default the script will run the migrations when starting up.
+This may not be desirable in all situations.
+If you want to run migrations separately using `django-admin` then setting the `SKIP_MIGRATIONS` environment variable will result in them not being run.

 #### Step 3: Add a `.dockerignore` file (if copying in the project source)
 If you are copying the full source of your project into your Docker image (i.e. doing `COPY . /app`), then it is important to add a `.dockerignore` file.